UML Class Diagram

 Creating your own class diagram

-In this next exercise you will practice drawing your own diagram, on paper.
+In this next exercise, you will draw your own diagram on paper for

-- Draw the UML class diagram of a
+practice.
+Draw the UML diagram of the following class:

 Rectangle